-Ming’s Enhanced Care coverage will cover the physiotherapy, dental care, personal care assistance and counselling he needs to help him recover.
+Ming’s Enhanced Care coverage pays for the physiotherapy, dental care, personal care assistance and counselling he needs to help him recover.

 He’ll receive 90 per cent of his net income every week so he won’t have to worry about how he’ll pay his bills while off work.
 And Ming will also receive compensation for the semester at university that he missed, one of the new benefits to help students and others who lose time from their normal activities due to a crash.

-Because his Enhanced Care benefits provide what he needs, he won’t have to consider taking legal action to feel he's getting the necessary care or compensation like he would in today’s system – and can focus on his recovery.
+Because his Enhanced Care benefits provide what he needs, he won’t have to consider taking legal action to feel he's getting the necessary care or compensation like he would in the previous system – and can focus on his recovery.

 What are my benefits under Enhanced Care?

-The benefits under Enhanced Care coverage will be available to all British Columbians whether you are a driver, passenger, cyclist or pedestrian, regardless of whether you caused the crash or not, because everyone deserves the care they need to get better.
+The benefits under Enhanced Care coverage are available to all British Columbians whether you are a driver, passenger, cyclist or pedestrian, regardless of whether you caused the crash or not, because everyone deserves the care they need to get better.

-Medical care and rehabilitation (increased) – there will be no maximum limit for your medical care and rehabilitation expenses, unlike today’s maximum of $300,000 over your lifetime.
+Medical care and rehabilitation (increased) – there is no maximum limit for your medical care and rehabilitation expenses, unlike the previous maximum of $300,000 over your lifetime.
 That means you’ll get all the care you need, when you need it, for as long as you need it.

 This covers things like:

 treatments such as physiotherapy, chiropractic care and massage therapy

 support and services like occupational therapy, counselling, dental care, medication, and medical devices or equipment